jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 *For a hands-on tour of the CLI service module from within your browser, please try our [playground](http://46.229.232.136:7777/)*

 *For more information, please contact us at info@frinx.io*

+## Feature history guide
+The following table records the Frinx ODL versions in which particular CLI features and device support were introduced:

 | FEATURE GUIDE         |             |                                                                                                                                                                                                                                                                                |
 |-----------------------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|